Are you ready to drive in France?

 The problem

 While I was teaching French as a foreign language, many students came to me asking for help getting their driver’s license.
 Passing the French driving test is notoriously difficult.
 It is hard enough for French people, so it is a huge challenge for people who are non-natives.
 In 2020, the success rate at passing the road test was only 59%.
-After helping them, I decided to create a dedicated training program, that I’m still developing to this day.

 But what about visitors to France, who know how to drive, but need get around in the country?
 How to teach, in a quick but efficient way, the basics, the few rules and signs specific to France that foreigners ignore, causing accident?